What is the Harvard Ed Portal Mentoring Program?

 Each semester, approximately 25 Harvard College undergraduate students serve as Mentors at the Harvard Ed Portal at 224 Western Avenue in Allston.
 Mentors fulfill an important community outreach role by working with Allston-Brighton children and teens from a variety of backgrounds, encouraging their exploration of science, writing, public speaking, math, technology and the arts.

 Mentors are committed to the vision of the Ed Portal as a community of learning without limits, and strive to instill in local youth the understanding that learning is a lifelong endeavor, making a difference in the lives of students who struggle in school, and offering inspiration and enrichment to all students.
-In addition, Mentors represent Harvard University to its host communities and take part in shaping curricula.
+In addition, Mentors are committed to consciously developing their own skills as educators and learners.

 The Harvard Ed Portal is an innovative collaborative partnership involving Harvard University, the City of Boston, the Harvard Allston Task Force, and the Allston-Brighton community.
 Located at the crossroads of the North Allston-Brighton neighborhood and Harvard’s campus, the Ed Portal serves as a physical place for members of the Allston- Brighton and Harvard communities to come together to share ideas and learn from one another.
 The Ed Portal fosters innovative ways of learning and provides programming in creative and performing arts; science and technology; wellness and recreation; and economic, workforce, and professional development for learners of all ages.

 Mentors comprise a thoughtful, creative and dedicated community of undergraduates from across all concentrations, focused both on serving their mentees and developing themselves as better educators, community leaders and communicators.

 Harvard freshmen and sophomores in all concentrations are eligible to apply.
 Juniors may apply, but because of the training required of undergraduates, we prioritize applicants who can remain with us longer than a year.